petrostrak/rust-by-example/22_serialization_and_deserialization/README.md

 Serialization is a core language feature in the era of web applications.
 When one program needs to talk to another program over the Internet, it needs to serialize its data into a format that can be transmitted through the network.
 The receiving program uses deserialization to reconstruct the data.

 In Rust, most applications use the [serde](https://crates.io/crates/serde) crate to manage serialization and deserialization.
 In this, we will cover how to serialize typed Rust data into [JSON strings](https://rust-by-example-ext.com/serde/json.html) or [byte arrays](https://rust-by-example-ext.com/serde/bincode.html).
 We will also discuss how to serialize third party structs in libraries.
+### Serialize into binary
+JSON strings are portable across almost all programming languages and frameworks.
+But for communication between Rust programs, a binary format could be much more efficient.
+Here is where `bincode` comes into play.
+To use the `bincode` crate, you just need to add the following dependencies to your `Cargo.toml` file.